xiaohan2012/signed-local-community/README.md

 ## install database (optional)

-We use [postgres](https://www.postgresql.org/) to store results of experiments that are 1) repeated many times and 2) relatively time-consuming.
+We use [postgres](https://www.postgresql.org/) to store results of experiments that are 1) repeated many times and 2) relatively time-consuming to run.
 For example, results from seeding on real-world graphs are stored in database.

 You don't need database if you only call the API in Python (`core.py`).